mashraf94/Traffic-Sign-Classifier-Project/writeup_report.md

 ## Feature Map Visualization of 2nd Convolutional Layer

-The following image, representing the priority road traffic sign is run through the network.
+#### The following image, representing the "priority road" traffic sign is run through the network.
 ![alt text][conv2_img]

-This image activates 16 different Feature Maps in the 2nd Convolutional Layer which are represented below:
+#### This image activates 16 different Feature Maps in the 2nd Convolutional Layer, representing what did each feature map observe in this image. as visualized below:
 ![alt text][conv2_vis]

-These 16 Feature maps, each represent what did each feature map observe in this image.